UniMath/agda-unimath/src/commutative-algebra/invertible-elements-commutative-rings.lagda.md

   is-prop-is-invertible-element-Commutative-Ring =
     is-prop-is-invertible-element-Ring (ring-Commutative-Ring A)

-  is-invertible-element-commutative-ring-Prop : type-Commutative-Ring A → Prop l is-invertible-element-commutative-ring-Prop =
+  is-invertible-element-prop-Commutative-Ring : type-Commutative-Ring A → Prop l is-invertible-element-prop-Commutative-Ring =
-    is-invertible-element-ring-Prop (ring-Commutative-Ring A)
+    is-invertible-element-prop-Ring (ring-Commutative-Ring A)
 ```

 ### Inverses are left/right inverses